b225ccc-zz/rancid-linerate/README.md

 #### Installation:
 * Add `'linerate' => 'lrancid'` to the vendortable hash in rancid-fe
-* Add the `lrancid` file to your rancid bin directory
+* Add the `lrancid` file to your rancid bin directory and make sure the rancid user has execute permissions
 * Update your `router.db` file, using `linerate` as the device type, like:

         linerate01:linerate:up